 Note: All the exact quantities of the ingredients can be found in the recipe card at the bottom of this post.

-Although this is a recipe for fennel soup, I have added some zucchini to thicken the soup.
+- Add zucchini as a thickener: Although this is a recipe for fennel soup, I have added some zucchini to thicken the soup.
 I normally always add a bit of zucchini or potatoes when I make soup as a thickener.
 I don’t like to add cornstarch, flower or other thickeners because for me it changes the taste of the soup.
-I normally add the zucchini with the green peel, but in this case it would change the colour of the soup too much to some brownish colour, so I peeled the zucchini first.
+I normally add the zucchini with the green peel, but in this case it would change the color of the soup too much to some brownish color, so I peeled the zucchini first.

-Do not use too much onion, otherwise the onion will overpower the delicate taste of the fennel.
-When frying the onion, zucchini and the fennel, make sure they don’t brown but are just translucent, otherwise the soup will end up with a brown colour instead of a nice whitish one.
+- Don’t overdo the onion: Do not use too much onion, otherwise the onion will overpower the delicate taste of the fennel.
+When frying the onion, zucchini and the fennel, make sure they don’t brown but are just translucent, otherwise the soup will end up with a brown color instead of a nice whitish one.

-Add cream after mixing the soup to get it more creamy, silky and white coloured.
-I have used full cream, but you can also use milk or light cream for a less heavy soup.
+- Make it creamy: Add cream after mixing the soup to get it more creamy, silky and white colored.
+I have used heavy cream, but you can also use milk or light cream for a less heavy soup.

 Fennel soup with zucchini and star anise